 Taylor et al. assert that the sense of entrapment is significantly associated with other psychological disorders especially anxiety disorders [33].
-The mechanism of action and impact of entrapment in conditions anxiety like have been substantiated through disruptions in problem-solving induction of and Knowledge of Nursing Journal.
+The mechanism of action and impact of entrapment in conditions like anxiety have been substantiated through disruptions in induction problem-solving and of Knowledge of Nursing Journal.
 Autum 2023,1(3)

-hopelessness individuals [34-35]. at Therefore. it be deduced that can entrapment, defined as a sense of falling into a trap or a specific form of thinking and feeling that occurs when a person is stuck in a situation they wish to avoid, could lead to compulsive cessation of human activities and individual's inability to escape from a situation [14].
+hopelessness individuals [34-35]. at Therefore, it can be deduced that entrapment, defined as a sense of falling into a trap or a specific form of thinking and feeling that occurs when a person is stuck in a situation they wish to avoid, could lead to compulsive cessation of human activities and individual's inability to escape from a situation [14].
 This, in turn, can result in the emergence of anxiety symptoms in the individual, as supported by the findings of this study.